defunkt/pystache/README.rst

     git submodule init
     git submodule update

-To test Pystache under Python 3.x from a source distribution, you must use tox.
-This is because the source is Python 2 and must be first be converted with 2to3_.
+To test a source distribution of Pystache with Python 3.x, you must use tox.
+This is because the raw source is not Python 3 compatible and must be first be run through 2to3_.

 Mailing List